hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 ```
 </details>

+*A clusterIP key is updated in the manifest and assigned an IP address.
+Even though you have specified a Loadbalancer service type, internally it still requires a clusterIP to route the external traffic through.*

+*In the ports section, nodePort is still used.
+This is because Kubernetes still needs to use a dedicated port on the worker node to route the traffic through.
+Ensure that port range 30000-32767 is opened in your inbound Security Group configuration.*

 Using the DNS name of the load balancer `a0e08a526ccb04426acb64895c03dc0d-651336585.us-east-1.elb.amazonaws.com`, I tested the service by accessing it in a web browser.
 ![logo](https://raw.githubusercontent.com/hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/main/images/testingNginxLoadBalancer.gif)